 In order to remain on the MLang, you will be required to achieve an overall average of 60% or above in Level 5 (Year 2) units, and have a final mark of 65 or more in both your main languages in Year 2.
 If these requirements are not met, you will be transferred to the BA (Hons) Applied Languages.
 Likewise, BA (Hons) Applied Languages students can transfer to the MLang if they meet these requirements at the end of Year 2.

 You will spend your third year abroad in the countries where your chosen languages are spoken.
-You can choose from the following options:
+Options to choose from in this year currently include:

 These pathways provide the equivalent of 60 credits at Level 6 and will be assessed as Pass/Fail.